Student Health & Wellness Center

 Friday: 8:30 a.m. - 12:30 p.m.

-The Health & Wellness Center is staffed fulltime by RNs and LVNs.
+The Health & Wellness Center is staffed a full-time FNP and LVN.
 We also contract with Presbyterian Intercommunity Hospital Family Practice to provide physician services.
-Board-certified physicians, physician assistants (PAs), and nurse practitioners (NPs) are available during various hours throughout the week.
+Board-certified physicians and anurse practitioner (NP) are available during various hours throughout the week.

 Director of Health Services

 As director of the Student Health & Wellness Center, Stella has a three-tiered responsibility.
 First, she manages and directs the operations of the health center as part of her administrative role.
 Second, she provides health educational programming and outreach with events, presentations, monthly newsletters, etc. Third, she is responsible to make sure that all students have completed their health requirements and are in compliance with state and college standards.
-Stella has been an RN for more than 21 years with experience in ICU, Pediatrics, Women’s Health, and College Health Nursing.
-She has worked at the health center for 3 1/2 years and has 16 years of experience in college nursing.
+Stella has been an RN for more than 24 years with experience in ICU, Pediatrics, Women’s Health, and College Health Nursing.
+She has worked at the health center for 6 years and has 18 years of experience in college nursing.
 She has a Master’s Degree in Nursing (MSN) from University of Phoenix, and received a National Board Certification in 2004 as a College Health Nurse.
 She holds a Public Health Nurse Certificate and is certified in childbirth education, CPR, First Aid and AED.
-She is currently studying to be a Family Nurse Practitioner at Azusa Pacific University.
+She is also a Family Nurse Practitioner who graduated from Azusa Pacific University.
 Stella believes in holistic care and her goal is to help you achieve physical and emotional well-being while you are a student so that when you can graduate from Whittier, you will make healthier life-style choices.

 562.907.4200, ext.
 4400